 The grizzly or brown bear (Ursus arctos), is found in British Columbia, Alberta, the Yukon and Northwest territories as well as in the states of Wyoming, Montana, Idaho and Washington.
 Coastal versions of this species are often called brown or Kodiak bears, while the smaller inland variety is often called the “grizzly” bear on account of its “grizzled” appearance.
 All are members of the same species, though some biologists suggest that the brown bears on Kodiak Island have been isolated long enough to be considered a separate subspecies (Ursus arctos middendorffi).

 Due to the lack of human development in its remote Arctic habitat, the polar bear (Ursus maritimus) retains more of its original habitat than any other remaining large carnivore.
 Approximately 25,000 polar bears live in the northern regions of Canada, Alaska, Russia, Norway and Greenland.
 The global polar bear population, estimated to be 22,000-25,000 bears, is relatively stable.
 However, in 2006 the World Conservation Union (IUCN) upgraded the polar bear from a species of “least concern” to a “vulnerable” species.
+The main threat to polar bears is hunting in Canada [Polar Bears on the Edge by Morten Joergensen].

 This website concentrates on the two species you are most likely to encounter: the black bear and the grizzly (or brown) bear.
 Both species share many of the same behavioural characteristics, but there are also some major differences that will affect how each species reacts to people in different situations.
 Understanding the specific behaviours of each species is essential to preventing and managing potential human-bear conflicts.